b. 1996, Dhaka, Bangladesh.

 Archival Pulse (Toronto, 2019)

-Columbia University South Asian Feminisms Alliance (New York, 2018)
+Columbia University South Asian Feminisms Alliance (NYC, 2018)

 Fully Booked Zine Fair (Dubai, 2018)